-New mortgage rules have had little effect on the Swedish housing market
+New mortgage rules have no major effect on Swedish housing market

 Published:

-New mortgage rules have had little effect on the Swedish housing market
+New mortgage rules have no major effect on Swedish housing market

 Photo: Nicklas Thegerström/TT

 On April 1, the new mortgage regulations came into force for the Swedish housing market.
-In short, the changes mean that the stricter amortization requirement has been abolished.
+In short, the changes mean that the stricter amortization requirement was abolished.
 In addition, the mortgage ceiling was raised from 85 to 90 percent.
-The intention has been to boost the market and make it easier for first-time buyers, among others, to enter it.
+The intention was to boost the housing market and make it easier for first-time buyers, among others, to enter the market.

-However, critics have warned that the changes would instead lead to rising housing prices and make it even more difficult for young buyers, for example, to succeed in bids.
+However, critics have warned that the changes would instead lead to rising housing prices and make it even more difficult for young buyers, for example, to win bids on homes.

 Lack of effect

-Furthermore, after adjusting for normal seasonal and other temporary effects, prices rose by a modest 0.4 percent.
+Furthermore, after normal seasonal and other temporary effects are removed, prices increased by a modest 0.4 percent.
 SBAB's chief economist Robert Boije sees the troubled global situation as an explanation:

-At the same time, Robert Boije was among those who did not expect housing prices to rise much.
+At the same time, Boije was among those who did not believe housing prices would rise much.

-"Our input was that quite a few people would be affected by these changes, that is, they are both affected by the mortgage ceiling and covered by this extended amortization requirement.
-Our assessment has been that it would have a fairly small impact on housing prices," he says.
+"Our input was that there are quite a few people affected by these changes, that is, they are both affected by the mortgage ceiling and are covered by this extended amortization requirement.
+Our assessment has been that it would have a fairly small impact on housing prices."

-While apartment prices remained stagnant, house prices rose by 1.4 percent in May and by 0.5 percent after adjusting for seasonal effects.
+While apartment prices remained stagnant, house prices rose by 1.4 percent in May and 0.5 percent when adjusted for seasonal effects.

 House prices are therefore 7 percent below the peak level in spring 2022.
-Robert Boije sees it as unlikely that prices would rise sharply during the rest of 2026.
-Various economic incentives for households that have been launched play less of a role than how the external situation develops, he believes.
+Boije sees it as unlikely that prices would rise sharply during the rest of 2026.
+He believes various economic incentives for households that have been introduced play less of a role than how the external situation develops.

-"Several of these subsidies, such as food VAT and electricity subsidies, are intended to be temporary, although we will now see whether politicians have the power to remove the changes once they have been introduced.
-I think that when you buy a home, it is a long-term deal," he says.
+"Several of these subsidies, such as VAT on food and electricity subsidies, are intended to be temporary, although we will now see whether politicians have the power to remove the changes once they have been introduced.
+I think that when you buy a home, it is a long-term deal."

 Loading related articles...